Memories of Siena (1st Draft)

 The hills of sweet Siena.

-Red poppies swing on grassy hills
+Red poppies swing on grassy plains

 The fire and flag of Italy.